akleemans/InputCapture/README.md

 ## Disclaimer
 This code is mostly untested and was written for quick use in the course Human-Computer-Interaction.
 It should work on Ubuntu 12.04, no clue if it works on Windows.
 Use at your own risk.
+(*) Fixed by rfg1: It should work on Windows, just be careful in multi-monitor settings as mouse positioning most likely will fail when on secondary display.
+This project was expanded as a part of my Java class and it wasn't thoroughly tested.